PredixDev/predix-seed/tutorials/USERAUTH.md

 # Tutorial : User Authentication with UAA

 ## Introduction
-Real-world web applications almost always involve controlling access to information.
-For this reason one of the most needed features in a web application is authentication.
-Authenticating users makes the application more secure by allowing only authorized users access specific features and information.
+Web applications almost always involve controlling access to information and features.
+For this reason one commonly essential feature is that of authentication.
+Requiring users and/or processes to authenticate themselves is part of the overall access control system through which a web application is made secure.

 This tutorial shows how to add authentication to an instance of the Predix UI Seed.
-Specifically, we use the UAA service that has its own login page, to which the unauthenticated user is directed.
-Upon successful login, the user is redirected back to the Seed application.
-From there the user is able to further interact with the application until they de-authenticate their session by logging  out.

-For this tutorial, we first show how to make specific routes or pages of the application require authentication.
-Then we show how to make all routes/pages require authentication.
+Specifically, we use the UAA service that has its own user interface.
+Upon successful login through such interface, the user is redirected back to the instance of the Seed.
+From there the user is able to further interact with the application and access its features.
+This authenticated session lasts until they log  out.
+We first show how to place specific routes or pages of the application under access control.
+Then we show how to make such routes or pages require authentication.

-If you prefer a video, a tutorial of the same topic can be seen [**here**](http://www.youtube.com?).
+If you prefer a video version of this tutorial instead, one is available [**here**](http://www.youtube.com?).

 ### Pre-Requisites
 This tutorial requires a running UAA service instance.
 Please refer to this [**document**](https://www.predix.io/resources/tutorials/tutorial-details.html?tutorial_id=1544&tag=1605&journey=Build%20a%20basic%20application&resources=1580,1569,1523,1544,1547,1549,1556,1553,1570) for information on creating an instance and a set of valid credentials.
 Once the service instance is available, save its URL for use in the configuration steps below.